This Day In Music: November 28

 November 28, 1975 ~ Drummer Christopher McGuire born ~ Co-founding member of 12 Rods through 1999.
 Member of Quruli, initially employed as temporary replacement for the summer festivals yet a full-time member in 2003 through late 2004.
 Member of Kid Dakota.
 In-demand session and touring musician working with artists such as the Legendary Jim Ruiz Group, the Melismatics, John Vanderslice, Mark Mallman, the Court & Spark, the Mountain Goats and Communist Daughter.
 Has also served as producer for Squadcar, Barfly and Great Girls Blouse

-November 28, 1974 ~ Electronic, house, trance keyboardist, guitarist Sacha Collisson born ~ Formed the house duo Aurora with keyboardist Simon Greenaway, known best for their 2001 Ordinary World, Duran Duran-cover featuring guest vocalist Naimee Coleman, a UK top 10 hit
+November 28, 1974 ~ Electronic, house, trance keyboardist, guitarist Sacha Collisson born ~ Formed the house duo Aurora with keyboardist Simon Greenaway.
+They are known for their 2001 Ordinary World track featuring guest vocalist Naimee Coleman which reached top 10 in both the UK and Ireland.
+Originally the song had been a hit for Duran Duran in 1993

 November 28, 1974 ~ Davis Styles, commonly known as rapper Styles P, born in Queens, New York, USA ~ Member of hip-hop group the LOX alongside Sheek Louch and Jadakiss, known best for their 1998 Billboard Hot 100 top 20 hit Money Power & Respect featuring DMX and Lil' Kim.
 As a solo artist has well over a dozen albums to his name, starting with A Gangster And A Gentleman released in 2002.
 Also noted for his collaborations with DJ Green Lantern, Talib Kweli, Berner, and Dave East